gvwilson/sensibleadventures/nardica/nardica.md

 And *that* means---"

 Uncle Jack said a word that sent Aunt Naggie's hands flying to her mouth.
-"Ain't no such thing no more," the *Guinevere*'s captain sneered.
+"Ain't no such thing,"
+the *Guinevere*'s captain sneered.
+"Not any more, anyway.
-"'S all 'crypted---everyone knows that.
+They're all 'crypted---everyone knows that.
-'S 'crypted an' th' keys are long gone."
+The sats' comms are all 'crypted and the keys are long gone."

 "It is indeed encrypted."
 Wales nodded.
-"But not all the keys are lost---not quite.
+"But not all of the keys are gone---not quite.
-This here is one of them,
+This has one of them,
 and I can prove it.
 Here."